essteer/mit-686x/src/unit1/recitation_1/e_cross_validation.md

 # Cross Validation

-Cross validation is the means through which we select the optimal value for hyperparameter $α$, $α^*$, using only training data.
+Cross validation is the means through which we select the optimal value for hyperparameter $α$, $α^{*}$, using only training data.

-The idea of cross validation is that, when we have a training data set, consisting of $x_data$ and $y_data$, we can reserve part of the training data set as a validation set.
+The idea of cross validation is that, when we have a training data set, consisting of $x_{data}$ and $y_{data}$, we can reserve part of the training data set as a validation set.

 We do not involve the validation set in the training on the training set.